udallago/udallago.github.io/research.md

 to guide the design of new languages or improve existing ones.</p>

 <p class="indentfirst">From early in my career, my interests have extended beyond structural aspects to include the study
 of program efficiency.
-More broadly, it is well known that the stufy of computational phenomena can be approached through quantitative techniques, which allow us to capture dimensions not purely logical in nature—for example, the degree of correctness of randomized programs or the analysis of errors in numerical algorithms.</p>
+More broadly, it is well known that the study of computational phenomena can be approached through quantitative techniques, which allow us to capture dimensions not purely logical in nature—for example, the degree of correctness of randomized programs or the analysis of errors in numerical algorithms.
+As a matter of fact, accurately predicting the behavior of a rapidly growing portion of modern software requires such techniques.</p>

 <p class="indentfirst">How can these two perspectives be brought together?
 How can we interpret programs within
 mathematical frameworks that naturally and faithfully capture quantitative properties, without sacrificing simplicity